10 Best DreamHost Alternative Services for 2021

 - Free domain name with 12 and 24 month plans

 - Unlimited space, data transfer, emails

 - A bit costly compared to DreamHost

 For users planning to host two websites under budget, InMotionHosting is our top choice as you get unlimited SSD hosting, no restrictions on monthly bandwidth, free SSL and migration, branded email addresses, round the clock support.
 A free domain, $150 marketing credits, and pro-long money insurance are a solid deal.

 7. GreenGeeks – Best Eco Friendly DreamHost Alternative

-GreenGeeks is a leading eco-friendly web hosting provider serving the customers over a decade.
-It was founded back in 2008, currently empowering more than 40,000 customers globally and managing half million websites on its platform.
+GreenGeeks is a leading eco-friendly web hosting provider serving the customers for over a decade.
+It was founded back in 2008, currently empowering more than 40,000 customers globally and managing half a million websites on its platform.
 The company has experienced staff on board, updated softwares, enterprise hardware, and 300% clean renewable energy.